justaksi7/b2b-sap-payment-bridge/readme.md

   }
 }
 ```
+- mappingRules = `JSONB object` - This is the object holding the partner mapping rules from SAP.
 - status = `string enum `- This is the status of the payment and it is a required column.
 - createdAt = `timestamp` - This is the `timestamp` of creation and it is required.
 - updatedAt = `timestamp` - This is the `timestamp` of the most recent update.
 It is optional when inserting a row into the table.